AKA: The month that I try to cram Guinness into everything.

 Love.
 This.
 Stuff.

-The idea for this stew came to me while reviewing an episode of The Pioneer Woman over on Food Fanatic.
+The idea for this Guinness Irish Beef Stew came to me while reviewing an episode of The Pioneer Woman over on Food Fanatic.
 I sat there watching Ree make this slow-cooked beef stew with beer and root veggies and simply could not get it out of my head.

 I strongly recommend that you do the same.
 You won’t be sorry.